EwoutDeCoster/charger-automation/readme.md

 - **Notifications**: Receive an email when the charger status is changed.
 - **Darkmode**: Automatic system darkmode.
 - **Solar charging**: Only charge on solar energy.
+- **Login system**: A login system with included password reset and email service.
+This enables you to expose it to the internet.

 ## Getting Started